Merci-chao/userChrome.js/README.md

 ## Cautions
 - Since this script contains many sensitive layout calculations designed for native Firefox, any tab or tabs toolbar-related legacy extensions, user scripts or stylesheets may cause weird glitches and bugs.
 Please check your legacy extensions, scripts and stylesheets (if any) before and after applying this script.
-- This script is not fully compatible with Firefox's native tab groups feature:
+- This script is not fully compatible with Firefox's native tab groups feature when there are multiple rows:
-     - Dragging tab to create new group is disabled when there are multiple rows;
+     - Dragging tab to create new group is disabled;
      - Drag animation is disabled when there are any tab groups, and some tab animation may be glitchy.
 - This script is developed for Windows and probably does not work on Linux and macOS.